MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/macos.md

     MSAppCenter.setLogLevel(.verbose)
     ```

-    Check the logs say "App Center SDK configured successfully" (in Info log level), then check if you see HTTPS request logs.
+    Make sure "App Center SDK configured successfully" appears in the logs (at **INFO** log level), then check if you see HTTPS request logs.

 4. Make sure your device is online and the app has internet access.